How one copywriting course took me from unemployed to freelance success

 8. Can’t I just learn from Filthy Rich Writer's free content?

 Man, I hear you.
-There is a slew of great free content from FRW.
-Including the Build Your Copywriting Business podcast, which I've been a guest on twice at the time of this writing, thankyouverymuch.
+There is a slew of great free content from FRW, including the Build Your Copywriting Business podcast.
+Which I've been a guest on twice at the time of this writing, thankyouverymuch, talking about building a copywriting business with a chronic illness and as a mom.
 But if you’re serious about making a change?
 And you don’t want to spend years figuring it out alone like Nicki Krawczyk did?
 Getting a step-by-step hand up from the CCA is the way to go.
 You’ll thank me when you’re looking back, margarita in hand, laughing at the doubters and haters.

 It’s your move